dylanvu/seenit/README.md

 You can find our working version [here](http://seenit-bfe8f.web.app/).

 Please note that your email must be registered on the Google Cloud console in order to log into this app.

+## Known Issues
+* When you attempt to refresh any page from routing, the website is unable to find the page.